TommyLenot/CS-39AF-Lenot/README.md

 • Focus management: router moves focus to #app after navigation for screen reader continuity

+													Known Issues / Limitations:

+• Game balance: numbers are tuned for fun, not rigor—late floors can spike in difficulty

+• Can be slow/tedious

+• Persistence: only best floor is saved; active runs aren’t persisted across reloads

+• Log growth: long sessions may produce tall logs (scrollable, but not paged)

+• After starting a game and failing there will be a button that says "New Run" which does not start a new, in order to start a new run Hit the Start Button again.
+													Future Enhancements:

+• Save/Resume (serialize Game.s to localStorage)

+• Difficulty presets & modifiers (ironman, enemy traits, etc.)

+• More events (non-combat puzzles, risk/reward choices, NPCs)

+• More event variety and enemy types

+• Expanded hub progression (gear tiers, relics, unlocks)

                                                         How to Use:

 1. Click Game (or ▶ New Run), choose Class/Subfaction/Difficulty, optionally set a Seed.